Potential Tough Times for Shutterfly

 HP’s Snapfish is a top competitor of Shutterfly.
 Snapfish is an online photo and merchandise printing segment of HP.
 Just like Shutterfly, it also offers storage services to its users.
 HP also acquired HIFLEX in 2011.
 HIFLEX provides a variety of software solutions for printing.
-Another player in the printing business that poses a threat to Shutterfly is American Greetings (NYSE: AM).
+Another player in the printing business that poses a threat to Shutterfly is American Greetings (UNKNOWN: AM.DL).
 The company is the largest greeting card provider in the world and is headquartered in Brooklyn Ohio.
 Along with greeting cards it offers several other products in the printing domain.
 It has a market cap of $518 million and the current stock price is trading close to the 52 week high range.

 As the competition intensifies in the online printing industry, investment in technology and marketing is likely to increase for Shutterfly.
 Traditionally, the company is known for cost intensive marketing and promotional activities, as it has chosen channels such as TV advertising in the past.
 In addition to the recent acquisitions, investment in the IT infrastructure to bolster the existing services is expected to deflate the margins going forward.
 Furthermore, the company will be forced to invest heavily as it prepares to launch the new innovative cloud service.
 All this is expected to have a snowball effect on the operating margin of Shutterfly, leading to an intense pressure.
 Besides, the existing competition and new entrants are going to squeeze the margins further.